Flo: A data-driven limited-area storm surge model: Abstract

 \section{Abstract}

 We present \textit{Flo}, a data-driven storm surge model, covering the North Sea, Norwegian Sea and Barents Sea.
 The model is built using the Anemoi framework for creating machine learning weather forecasting systems, developed by the European Centre for Medium-Range Weather Forecasts and partners.
-The model is based on a graph neural network, and is capable of simulating water level due to storm surge at a horizontal resolution of 4 km and a temporal resolution of 1 hour with a quality comparable to the numerical model on which it was trained.
-The model was trained using a data set consisting of 43 years of atmospheric data from the 3-km Norwegian Reanalysis hindcast for mean sea level pressure and winds, and the NORA-Surge hindcast for storm surge.
+The model is based on a graph neural network, and is capable of simulating water level due to atmospheric effects (wind stress and inverse barometer effect, i.e. the non-tidally induced part of the total water level; the residual water level) at a horizontal resolution of 4 km and a temporal resolution of 1 hour with a quality comparable to the numerical model on which it was trained.
+The model was trained using a dataset consisting of 43 years of atmospheric data from the 3-km Norwegian Reanalysis hindcast for mean sea level pressure and winds, and the NORA-Surge hindcast for water level.
 Evaluation was done by comparing results from hindcast runs of the Flo model against independent observations of more than 90 water level gauges along the European coast, and against the NORA-Surge hindcast.
-The evaluation shows that Flo produces hindcasts with accuracy similar to the NORA-Surge hindcast.
-Since no data assimilation was applied in the NORA-Surge hindcast used as training data, the Flo model is not expected to outperform the numerical model when compared to observations.
-The current work takes an important step transforming storm surge forecasting from being based purely on numerical physics-based models, to taking advantage of recent advancements in machine learning.
-This does not represent a large step forward with regards to improving the forecast skill, but forms a foundation for future training of a storm surge model that offers more flexibility for taking observations into account .
+The evaluation shows that Flo produces hindcasts with accuracy similar to the NORA-Surge hindcast, and it is shown that the model can resolve key physical processes.
+As the NORA-Surge hindcast used for training does not include data assimilation, Flo is not expected to systematically outperform the numerical model when evaluated against observations.
+Nevertheless, the present work represents an important step towards complementing traditional physics-based storm surge modelling with machine learning approaches and the framework establishes a strong foundation for future developments, particularly for training storm surge models that offer more flexibility for incorporating observations and other additional data sources.

 \keywords{Water level \and Storm surge \and Machine learning \and Graph neural network}